Belarus launches probe into opposition body seeking Lukashenko's removal | DW | 20.08.2020

 The EU has condemned the vote as "neither free nor fair" and repeatedly denounced the police violence against demonstrators.
 Brussels is also drawing up sanctions against senior Belarusian officials.

+However, Paul Ziemiak, general secretary of Merkel's center-right CDU party told DW on Thursday that he believes that it's too late for negotiations with the Belarusian leader

+."The gap between those who take to the streets there peacefully and the measures that have been ordered and tolerated is too great, a lot of trust has been lost," he said.

-Lukashenko's longtime ally, Russia, on Thursday warned that any signs that foreign countries were in talks with the Belarusian opposition would be a sign of interference in Minsk's internal affairs.
+Ziemiak held talks with opposition leader Tsikhanouskaya in Lithuania on Wednesday.
+The meeting likely prompted Lukashenko's longtime ally, Russia, to warn on Thursday that any signs that foreign countries were in talks with the Belarusian opposition would be a sign of interference in Minsk's internal affairs.

 Fresh protests and state TV strike